Eating Pear Fruit During Pregnancy – Is It Safe?

 - Copper is helpful in the development and functioning of several organs and helps maintain the health of the nerves and blood vessels.

 - Copper is required in the continuous maintenance of the skeletal system, thereby strengthening the body.

 - Magnesium is essential in relaxing body muscles during pregnancy, thereby reducing physical stress and fatigue.

 7. Vitamin B6

 - It keeps the body healthy by regulating immune responses against infections.

-8. Folic Acid in Pear
+8. Folic Acid